2012 MONTANA COWBOY HALL OF FAME INDUCTEE

 Lynne Taylor was born in 1935, in the Hole in the Wall Country near Kaycee, Wyoming.
 His first years were spent in the "Red Cabin" on the east slope of the Mountain.
 There wasn't a neighbor within 40 miles.
 He learned to live as the early pioneers lived with horses as the main transportation.

-His father took him on the roundups on the mountain which was done the real cowboy way with a rep from the ranches to cut out their cattle and he learned to rope and handle cattle at a very young age.
-He knew from an early age that the only thing he wanted to do was work with horses and his first and best memories were of horses.
+His father took him on the roundups on the mountain, which was done the cowboy way, with a rep from the surrounding ranches to cut out their cattle.
+It was here that he learned to rope and handle cattle at a very young age.
+He knew then that the only thing he wanted to do was work with horses.

 He broke to ride his first horse at age ten.
 His mother moved into Casper to enroll the boys in school because there was no school to attend in the Hole in the Wall Country.
 To pass the time in town, his dad brought him a little filly to break.
 After it was broke, he rode it through Casper to the sales yard to sell.

-After high school and junior college, Lynne joined the Army.
-After the Army, he attended CSU and Dickinson College to be on the Rodeo Team.
+After high school and junior college, Lynne joined the United States Army.
+After he was discharged, he attended Colorado State University and Dickinson College and competed on the Rodeo Teams.
 Lynne made his living rodeoing for a number of years.
-He competed on bareback horses, broncs, and bulls.
-Not many people knew he rode bulls.
-He said that frankly he didn't like riding bulls.
-He eventually settled on saddle broncs and could tell you everyone he was ever on.
-He said he rodeo'd because he could make more money that way than working on ranches.
-He made many great friends and they kept in contact always.
-Lynne rodeo’d in many parts of the country, even Chicago and the Gardens.
-He didn't like rodeoing in the south.
-Said you had to be "one of their boys" to be judged fairly.
-He rodeo'd for a number of years but an injury in Idaho convinced him it was time to quit.
+He competed on bareback horses, broncs, and even bulls, which he frankly didn't like.
+He eventually settled on saddle broncs and could tell you every horse he was ever on.
+Lynne said he rodeo'd because he could make more money competing, than working on ranches.
+He made many great friends on the rodeo trail.
+He always made the effort as the years went by to keep in touch.
+Lynne rodeo’d in many parts of the U.S., even Chicago and The Gardens in New York City.
+He didn't like rodeoing in the south much, he felt you had to be "one of their boys" to be judged fairly.
+Eventually an injury in Idaho convinced him it was time to quit rodeing.

-He then went to work for the Bureau of Land Management (BLM) and managed the Pryor Mountain Horse Range for 20 years.
-When he took the job he had no idea what his work would be-he just needed a job.)
+Lynne, found work with the Bureau of Land Management (BLM) and managed the Pryor Mountain Horse Range for twenty years.
 His early years on the east slope of the Mountain in Wyoming provided him with the expertise of handling wild horses.
-When the Pryor Mountain Horse Range was established (the first federally funded horse range in the nation), he wanted to manage the Range and his background was perfect for the job.
-The first years on the Range were good years.
-Eventually the politics involved hurt the range and the horses and he was happy to leave the BLM.
+When the Pryor Mountain Horse Range was established (the first federally funded horse range in the nation), he managed The Range and his background was perfect for the job.
+The first years were good and the horses were well managed, but eventually the politics involved with government overreach, hurt the range and the horses.
+Lynne moved on.

 While Lynne managed the Pryor Mountain horses, no helicopters were used.
-The horses were gathered the old way-cowboys on horses.
-Not very many people had the skill to work in this way.
-But because he endlessly rode the mountain and knew their trails and every horse on the Range, the gathering was accomplished without motor vehicles.
-He could throw a horse loop a mighty long way and always rode good big horses that could stand the jerk of catching a running wild horse.
+The horses were gathered by cowboys horseback.
+Not many people had the skill or ability to work in this way.
+But because he had endlessly rode the mountain, knew the trails and every horse on The Range, the gathering was accomplished without motor vehicles.
+Lynne could throw a horse loop a mighty long way and always rode sound big horses that could stand the jerk of catching a running wild horse.
 Lynne greatly improved the Pryor Mountain horses by carefully culling them from the herd as to conformation and color.
-He followed the guidelines that governed the Pryor Mountain Horse Range at that time and the horses thrived.
+He followed the guidelines that governed the Pryor Mountain Horse Range during time and the result was that the horses thrived.

 While he was employed by the BLM, he was a pickup man for several good rodeo companies.
-He was good at it and rode his own horses.
+He was darn good at it and always rode his own horses.

-He had three bands of mares, run on rancher friends' property in exchange for their use of the studs.
-Lynne raised many fine horses and continued to train and ride them.
+He had three bands of mares run on rancher friends' property in exchange for their use of the studs.
+Lynne raised many fine horses and enjoyed training and riding them.
 He became interested in their talent as rope horses.
-His horses had the size to be used as pickup horses at rodeos.
+Lynne's horses had the size to be used as pickup horses at rodeos.
 They could work all day in the country and still have gas to get the job done.
 They were smart and most of them gentle enough to be used for most any endeavor.

-If Lynne were here, he would confirm that he his life ended doing what he loved working with horses.
+He simply was never one to brag about his accomplishments.
+Lynne's knowledge and understanding of horses was unique - second nature as they say.
+If he were here today, he would confirm that his life ended doing what he loved most, working with horses.